mrbrowning/ubuntu-django-chef-solo-config/README.md

 * memcached
 * PIL

-Note that Django is not installed, because that get's installed into each project's virtual environment along with all it's other requirements
+Note that Django is not installed, because that gets installed into each project's virtual environment along with all it's other requirements

 ## Usage